 Best known as the starting place for the Boston Marathon, Hopkinton is located twenty-six miles west of downtown Boston.
 Additionally, the town is a recognized leader in open space protection with over 4,700 acres of open space, 60 percent of which is protected in perpetuity.
 Click here for information from the Hopkinton town website about State Parks, other green space, and hiking trails in the community.

-Hopkinton is home to nearly 4,000 students and over 330 educators as of Fall, 2019.
+Hopkinton is home to nearly 4,300 students and over 350 educators as of the 2023-2024 school year.
 Although recent growth has posed several challenges for the district, Hopkinton continues to deliver outstanding student outcomes as measured by MCAS performance, Advanced Placement exam participation and performance, post-secondary plans of graduates, and a host of other metrics.
-Please click here to see the Department of Elementary and Secondary Education (DESE) 2018 District Report Card; click here to explore other DESE metrics.
-In addition, in Spring, 2019, Hopkinton earned the following notable recognitions:
+Please click here to see the Department of Elementary and Secondary Education (DESE) District Report Card; click here to explore other DESE metrics.
+In recent years, Hopkinton earned the following notable recognitions:

-With a 2019 budget of $48M, representing 55% of the total municipal budget, Hopkinton Public Schools are well-supported by residents who pride themselves on our quality education.
-To supplement the budget and enable co- and extra-curricular programming, Hopkinton schools annually receive generous support from countless community organizations such as Hopkinton Education Foundation (HEF), Hopkinton Parent Teacher Association (HPTA), Hopkinton Athletic Boosters, Hopkinton Music Association (HMA), and more.
-Click here to access more information on community organizations.
+With an FY25 budget of $63M, representing 55% of the total municipal budget, Hopkinton Public Schools are well-supported by residents who pride themselves on our quality education.
+To supplement the budget and enable cocurricular and extracurricular programming, Hopkinton schools annually receive generous support from countless community organizations such as Hopkinton Education Foundation (HEF), Hopkinton Parent Teacher Organization (HPTO), Hopkinton Athletic Boosters, Hopkinton Music Association (HMA), and more.

 Sketch of our Schools

 There are five schools in the district, including three elementary schools, one middle school, and one high school.
 In addition, Hopkinton is affiliated with Keefe Regional Vocational Technical High School and several education collaboratives.
 Elementary schools are defined by the grades serviced within each facility.
-Across all schools our dedicated Hopkinton educators consistently deliver sought-after results for all students, with a special emphasis on well-being and educating the whole child.
-Click here to see a detailed sketch of our schools.
+Across all schools, our dedicated Hopkinton educators consistently deliver sought-after results for all students, with a special emphasis on well-being and educating the whole child.